Kansas State Energy Profile

 Overview

-Kansas stretches more than 400 miles from east to west and has considerable crude oil, natural gas, and renewable energy resources.
-The state’s broad plains rise gradually from about 600 feet above sea level at the Missouri River in the east to more than 3,000 feet higher on the state’s western High Plains.1 Crude oil and natural gas fields are found in several areas across the state.2,3 Strong winds blow across the open prairie, creating significant wind energy resources.4 Major river systems, including the Arkansas, Kansas, Republican, and Smoky Hill Rivers, flow from the High Plains eastward across Kansas, offering hydropower potential.5,6
+Kansas stretches more than 400 miles from east to west and the state has considerable crude oil, natural gas, and renewable energy resources.
+The state's broad plains rise gradually from about 700 feet above sea level at the Missouri River in the east to more than 4,000 feet on the state's border with Colorado on the state's western High Plains.1 Crude oil and natural gas fields are found throughout most of the state.2,3 Strong winds blow across the open prairie, creating significant wind energy resources in the state.4 Major river systems, including the Arkansas, Kansas, Republican, and Smoky Hill Rivers, flow from the High Plains eastward across Kansas, offering hydropower potential.5

-Kansas’s industrial sector consumes the most energy in the state.
-It includes manufacturing—particularly aviation and aerospace manufacturing—as well as agriculture and livestock processing, and the energy-intensive petroleum and natural gas industries.16,17 The industrial sector uses slightly more than one-third of the energy consumed in Kansas.
-Transportation—the second-largest energy-consuming sector—uses one-fourth.
-The residential and commercial sectors each account for around one-fifth of state energy consumption.18
+Kansas's industrial sector consumes the most energy in the state, accounting for nearly two-fifths of the state's total energy use.
+The sector includes manufacturing—particularly aviation and aerospace manufacturing—as well as agriculture and livestock processing, and the energy-intensive petroleum and natural gas industries.15,16 Transportation—the second-largest energy-consuming sector—uses about three-tenths.
+The residential and commercial sectors each account for almost one-fifth of state energy consumption.17

 Petroleum